markkof/php_project/README.md

 # php_project
-a new php composer project
+a new php project with composer